15 Hardboiled/American Crime Essentials

 The Rumpole stories of John Mortimer (beginning 1978) Charming tales of a mid-level barrister; a throwback to Conan Doyle and Chesterton.
 What literary entertainment should be.
 I almost snuck Rumpole into the top 15.

 The Judas Goat Robert B. Parker (1978) Need some adolescent escapism?
 Private eye Spenser and his partner Hawk are always pretty entertaining, especially when they were younger.
 Few of the books have a long finish; Judas Goat sticks out with even more battles than usual.
 Others would suggest picking one set firmly in Boston: I’m holding a copy of the baseball-themed Mortal Stakes in my hand at the moment, which seems as good a choice as any.
+(DTM: The Best of Robert B. Parker.)

 The Glendower Legacy Thomas Gifford (1978) I read this as a teenager and adored it.
 Looking at it again recently, I thought it was still great.
 Perhaps influenced by Anthony Price but thankfully more cynical.